-- 57. Meetings of the committee shall be held from time to time for professional development purposes. - 58.
-On occasion the committee may participate in the activities of independent organizations to further the professional development of committee members.
+- 56. Meetings of the committee shall be held from time to time for professional development purposes. - 57.
+On occasion, the committee or its members may participate in the activities or courses of independent organizations to further the professional development of committee members. - 58.
+It is customary for the Chair, Deputy Chair, and two other committee members (one from the government and one from the opposition side) to attend the CCPAC-CCOLA conference each year.
+A motion is moved in committee authorizing the attendance of members at this conference.

-Prepared January 2008 Revised November 2015 Revised February 2021
+Prepared January 2008 Revised November 2015 Revised February 2021 Revised January 2025